kudashevs/laravel-share-buttons/README.md

 ### Getting the result

 You can use a ShareButtons object as a string or cast it to a string to get the share buttons HTML code.
 However, this is not the preferred way how to use it.
-If you want to be precise and clear with your code intentions just use the ```getShareButtons``` method to get the result.
+If you want to be clear in your intentions, use the `getShareButtons` method to get the prepared result.
 ```php
 ShareButtons::page('https://site.com', 'Share title')
     ->facebook()